rbpollock/labboNetwork/docs/interfaces/imetacolony.md

 |_metadata|string|IPFS hash of the metadata

-### ▸ `editColonyByDelta(string memory _metadataDelta)`
+### ▸ `editLabboByDelta(string memory _metadataDelta)`

-Called to change the metadata associated with a colony.
+Called to change the metadata associated with a labbo.
 Expected to be a IPFS hash of a delta to a JSON blob, but not enforced to any degree by the contracts

 **Parameters**